Wellesley Hills Campus / Enrollment Center / 781-239-2600

 GI Education Benefits

 MassBay is approved by the Department of Veterans Affairs to certify students eligible to receive Veterans Administration (V.A.) benefits.
-Veterans of the U.S. Armed Forces, reservists, and dependents of 100% disabled or deceased veterans may be eligible for V.A. education benefits because of their service.
+Veterans of the U.S. Armed Forces, reservists, and dependents of 100% disabled or deceased veterans may be eligible for V.A. education benefits as a result of their service.
 Students may apply for educational benefits for full, three-quarter, or part-time enrollment.
 The V.A.
 Certifying Official provides the appropriate guidance to apply for G.I.
 Bill ® benefits and is responsible for certifying enrollment status to the V.A., which results in the payment of benefits to a student.
 However, the V.A.
 Certifying Official does not determine eligibility for benefits.

 Massachusetts residents who are members in good standing with the Massachusetts National Guard are eligible for a waiver of tuition and fees for day and evening credit classes.
 For information about eligibility requirements and application procedures, please see the Veterans Affairs Counselor located in the Office of Student Development, or visit MassBay Veteran and Military Services.